 - Closes the glottis

-The upper third of the oesophagus is voluntary muscle and the lower two thirds are smooth muscle.
+The upper third of the oesophagus is voluntary skeletal muscle and the lower two thirds are involuntary smooth muscle.
 Further information on the anatomy of the oesophagus can be found here.

-At the beginning of this phase the larynx lowers, returning to its normal position.
-The cricopharyngeus muscle the contracts to prevent reflux and respiration begins again.
+At the beginning of this phase, the larynx lowers, returning to its normal position.
+The cricopharyngeus muscle then contracts to prevent reflux and respiration begins again.

 The bolus is moved down the oesophagus via peristalsis, which is coordinated by extrinsic nerves.
 Each area of muscle systematically relaxes to allow food through and contracts afterwards to propel it further.
 The bolus is propelled at a rate of around 3-5 cm per second and so the transit time to the stomach takes around 9 seconds.